eddiekyting/SCALOS/Project/Doc/Design.md

  1. Not familiar with aerodynamic concept.
  2. Intermediate to advance programming skill

  Desire from data:

  1. Pre-processed data
  2. data could be fed in standard package for training

 ## No. 4 Graduate students
 Desperate grad students looking for real experiemntal data set

  1. Basic understanding aerodynamic concept
  2. Basic programming skill

 Desire from data:

  1. All of the above

+# Function Design(Use Cases)

++ Data scientist would like to download our datasets which are public accessible
++ A graduate student would like to get some ideas from this model to get his homework done
++ The author would like to make this repo open source and published along with journal paper